Bossburg, Washington: Bossburg Cripplefoot Tracks

 After looking for two weeks for new evidence, Sasquatch-searchers Ivan Marx, a Bossburg resident, and René Dahinden finally found it.
 On December 13, 1969 they discovered 1089 giant human-like tracks in the snow leading to, from, and across a river near Lake Roosevelt, near Bossburg.
-They were joined later by anthropologist Grover Krantz, who took photos and made casts, and later, intermittently, by Patterson film-maker Roger Patterson and his assistant, Dennis Jenson, who stayed full-time.
+They were joined later by anthropologist Grover Krantz, who took photos and made casts, and later, intermittently, by film-maker Roger Patterson and his assistant, Dennis Jenson, who stayed full-time.
 Casts and/or photos of the tracks were later studied by primatologist John Napier and anthropologist Jeff Meldrum.
 Those scientists became convinced of the tracks' authenticity.

 René Dahinden was also impressed by the tracks, but was suspicious of certain circumstances.
 One circumstance was that before he and a passenger had seen the tracks, driver Marx pulled over, got out, and walked off, returning shortly thereafter and explaining that they had to leave immediately to retrieve his camera equipment, since he had just found tracks.
 This was just after they had passed an empty Jeep parked beside the road, whose inhabitants, René considered, might have been in the process of returning from their track-making.
 The Jeep was gone when they returned.
 But, ultimately, he accepted the tracks as authentic.

+Sasquatch hoaxes

-Bossburg captured-Sasquatch hoax
+Captured Sasquatch hoax

 In January 1970, while Bigfooters were in Bossburg in the wake of Ivan Marx's Cripplefoot track find there, they were approached by Joe Metlow, a prospector.
 He told them that he had a Bigfoot immobilized in an abandoned mine shaft and that he had sold it.
 The Bigfooters said that they "would top your best offer," and a bidding war ensued.
 John Green, a Canadian Sasquatch researcher, and a journalist and editor in his day job, came and got involved in a way that offended Dahinden.
 Metlow declined to give anyone a peek for $1000.
 Bids topped out at $55,000, which called his bluff, and interest fizzled when he wouldn't bite.

-Bossburg Sasquatch-foot-in-a-freezer hoax
+Sasquatch-foot-in-a-freezer hoax

 Joe Metlow then claimed that he had a Sasquatch foot in his freezer, which started another bidding war.
 Again, he was evasive, changed his story, and ducked out of a trip to have potential buyers view it.
 At this point "it was obvious to the Sasquatch squads that they'd been had."